 As you can see, there are loads of way to fund your dream home without a deposit.
 Hopefully, this has given you the confidence and information you need to take the first step towards buying your first home.

-If you’re still on the fence about taking the first step on the housing ladder, we’re here to help.
+If you’re still on the fence about taking the first step onto the property ladder, we’re here to help.
 This is the third article in a five-part series that is going to help you better understand the current housing market and why it’s so important you miss the Brexit wave.

 Tune in on Monday for part 4!